emahuni/runit-services-admin/README.md

 That will install the package binaries as explained before.

+### Environment
+Put environment variable SVDIR in your `~/.bash_profile` file.
+It points to the services directory: `export SVDIR=$HOME/.sv`.
+You can use any other directory you want, this is the default.

-### Startup
+#### Startup

 For the services to automatically startup when you start your terminal or your system add line `svdrun` into your `~/.bash_profile` file.
-It will run all active services installed in your $SVDIR directory `~/.sv` by default.
+It will run all active services installed in your $SVDIR directory, therefore this line should be below the above environment setup.
-To override the SVDIR directory put line `SVDIR=path/to/custom/SVDIR` before the abovementioned line.

 ## Uninstalling